 Directly after finishing the books, I took a walk, reflected on the truly refined abilities of this unique juggernaut of a gentleman, and how his ability to communicate with animals seemed to assist him in communication with humans, even in the most dire and extreme of human circumstances.

 As I continued walking, I considered how various places sometimes seem to be or act as specific receptacles for different types of magic or knowledge.
 Some time ago, I believe I shared with you some thoughts related to the work of Anna Breytenbach.
 (Worth a watch).
 Anthony and Breytenbach– two very different individuals –are both from South Africa.
 Between the two, they have awakened literally millions (Breytenbach’s video has—of this writing—more than 6.5 million views) of people to the depths of the intelligence, and communication abilities with which animals are gifted, and inspired us to better understand, appreciate, communicate with and protect these incredible beings.

 Just this morning, I read that UNESCO just announced the 1000th World Heritage Site: The Okavango Delta of Botswana where, “all told, around 200,000 species of mammals, 400 types of birds and 70 different fish species live … making up one of sub-Saharan Africa’s most diverse ecosystems.”

 Thank you, Continent of Africa.
-It seems you may have a gift for us.
+Between the tragedy of the scale of loss of animals, and the efforts afoot to increase awareness and protection, it seems you may have a gift for us.
 Waking us up to the peaceful and protective communion with and, in many cases, even awareness of– the existence and spirits of these creatures.

 Or maybe it would be more accurate to thank the vidyā of Africa, or of the animal kingdom.